 - British Airways sweet spots: Including domestic American and Alaska flights and flights to Mexico, the Caribbean, or Ireland.

-- British Airways sweet spots on Qatar: British Airways recently realigned its award chart for Qatar awards.
+- British Airways sweet spots on Qatar: British Airways realigned its award chart for Qatar awards.
 Here are the new rates and sweet spots.

 - British Airways sweet spots on LATAM: Including U.S. to Caribbean, Bogota, Lima, and intra-South America flights.

-- Cathay Pacific business class sweet spots: Including business-class awards on Cathay Pacific and Qatar QSuite, to Asia and Africa, and around-the-world awards.
+- Cathay Pacific business class sweet spots: Including business-class awards on Cathay Pacific and Qatar Qsuite, to Asia and Africa, and around-the-world awards.

 - Korean Air SKYPASS sweet spots: Including Europe, Africa, Hawaii, Korea, and awards with a stopover.